jcaillon/valet/tests.d/self-build/results.approved.md

 INFO                              ├── ⌜self mock3⌝.
 INFO     == Summary of the commands ==

-- Number of variables declared: ⌜289⌝.
+- Number of variables declared: ⌜304⌝.
-- Number of functions: ⌜17⌝.
+- Number of functions: ⌜18⌝.
-- Number of commands: ⌜16⌝.
+- Number of commands: ⌜17⌝.
 - Number of user library directories found: ⌜0⌝.
 - Maximum sub command level: ⌜1⌝.

 == List of all the hidden commands ==

-self mock1          A command that only for testing valet core functions. self mock2          A command that only for testing valet core functions. self mock3          A command that only for testing valet core functions.
+bash bootstrap      Returns a string that can be evaluated to bootstrap your bash session. self mock1          A command that only for testing valet core functions. self mock2          A command that only for testing valet core functions. self mock3          A command that only for testing valet core functions.